dvcrn/binance.ex/README.md

 Elixir wrapper for interacting with the [Binance API](https://github.com/binance/binance-spot-api-docs).

 **NOTE: v2 is a full rewrite that's now fully auto-generated from the Binance docs.
-There are breaking changes.
+There are breaking changes, and it's not as battle-tested as v1 yet.
 If you don't need any of the new endpoints, stick to v1.**

 ## Installation